-I hope this is a blessing to your family!
+I hope these ideas are a blessing to your family!
 Enjoy your summer!

 31 Days of School Year Prayers for Your Children Devotional

 Pray your children through the school year with 31 verses from the Bible that speak truth over their lives!

 31 Days of School Year Prayers provides you with: